lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/application/overview.md

 # Application for Login and Resources

-In order to use the HPC systems installed at ZIH, a project application form has to be filled in.
+In order to use the ZIH systems installed at ZIH, a project application form has to be filled in.
 The HPC project manager should hold a professorship (university) or head a research group.
 You may also apply for a "Schnupperaccount" (trial account) for one year to find out if the machine is usefull for your application.